-Don’t Drink and Drive
+1. Don’t Drink and Drive

-This first one is obvious for a reason.
+This first New Year’s safety tip is obvious for a reason.
 Drinking and driving is not only dangerous to yourself but also everyone else in the vicinity of your vehicle.
-It should come as no surprise that January 1st has the highest percent of deaths related to alcohol, according to Insurance Institute for Highway Safety data.
+It should come as no surprise that January 1st has the highest percentage of deaths related to alcohol, according to the Insurance Institute for Highway Safety data.
 Between 2007 and 2011, 42 percent of all traffic deaths during the holiday were directly caused by alcohol.
-You can even help prevent others from making this fatal mistake.
-If you notice an intoxicated friend planning on driving, suggest other methods such as Uber.
+Keep others from driving while intoxicated by suggesting they use other methods, like an Uber.

 Plan a Sober Ride

 Drinking during New Years is not uncommon.
 But if you do choose to enjoy a cocktail or two, keep yourself and those around you safe by planning for a sober ride.
 Ask a sober friend or family member to take you home.
 Take an Uber, Lyft or even an old fashioned cab if that is your preferred method.
 You can even take a bus or train depending on where you live.
 Even in your sober ride, act appropriately so your driver can pay attention to the road.
 Remember, your driver may be sober, but there’s likely another driver near that is not.

 Alcohol related auto accidents are highest between the hours of 8pm – 2am.